Here's what's in the Senate stimulus plan - KION546

 Unemployment assistance

-Unlike the House bill, the Senate version calls for providing a $300 weekly federal boost to unemployment benefits through September 6, an arrangement hammered out after hours of negotiation on Friday.
+Unlike the House bill, the Senate version calls for providing a $300 federal boost to weekly jobless payments and extending two key pandemic unemployment benefits programs through September 6, an arrangement hammered out after hours of negotiation on Friday.

 The agreement would also make the first $10,200 worth of benefits payments tax-free for households with annual incomes less than $150,000.